Images by hesign

 • Travel costs for both partners

-• Costs associated with the co-creation process and with planned activities including material costs, equipment hire, transport costs, etc.
+• Costs related to the co-creation process and the planned activities

-• If travels abroad are part of the Co-creation project, artists with childcare responsibility can apply for financial support of up to CHF 1,000 per month (for a maximum time of 4 weeks) as a contribution to childcare or for the travel expenses of their children and, if necessary, a carer.
-This also applies if the child/children stay at home and are cared for.
-Applicants must submit an approximate budget of all expenses in advance.
+• If travel abroad is part of the co-creation project, artists with care responsibilities can apply for financial support of up to CHF 1,000 for one month (per artist) as a grant towards childcare costs or the travel costs of the children and, if necessary, a caregiver.

 Content Of Application